JensPenny/SamToSqlite/docs/ReimbursementLawExplanation.md

 ## LegalText
 legalRefKey = varchar("key", 70) //Own field to persist the key as well, since legalReferencePath is a combo field val legalReferencePath

+## Additional remarks
+* This export doesn't clean up after itself, so it will not run on minimal ram (300Mb).
+This is because the tree constructed gets pretty large, and we don't clean up the text elements at this moment.